 Indicators of Negligence in Truck Accident Cases

 One of the reasons our attorneys will need to investigate your crash independently is to understand which party was negligent.
 Each of the parties can be held fully or partially liable for the accident.

 Some of the most common indications of negligence include:

 - Failing to obey traffic laws

 - Lack of experience

 - Driving for too long without taking a break

-At Pittman, Roberts & Welsh, we can investigate your accident to determine what went wrong, so the negligent party can be held responsible for their actions.
+At Pittman Roberts & Welsh, PLLC, we can investigate your Jackson, MS truck accident to determine what went wrong so the negligent party can be held responsible for their actions.

-Reach Out to a Jackson Truck Accident Lawyer
+Reach Out to a Jackson Truck Accident Attorney